Institute of the Environment and Sustainability

-Peggy has previously earned a M.S. in Environmental Science, Policy and Management from U.C.
+Peggy Nguyen earned a M.S. in Environmental Science, Policy and Management from U.C.
 Berkeley, an M.Ed. from UCLA, and a Graduate Academic Certificate in Restoration Ecology from the University of Idaho.
 She completed her science/math foundational coursework at Harvard University as a pre-med, and earned a B.A. in Psychobiology/Psychology.

 Her interest in environmental science and engineering is broadly interdisciplinary and deep, and she hopes to continue to dive deep during her doctoral studies and work on interesting interdisciplinary project teams to help to put in service to the public the best available integrated policy, science, environmental management and engineering and technological solutions for challenging environmental problems.